 - There’s no such thing as a perfect plan.
 Planning is important, but the unexpected is inevitable.
 You must as a leader be ready to react to a situation, ideally by anticipating failure and having a roll-back plan.
 Embrace these lessons for business leaders.

 Imagine a world where we attack other pressing problems – poverty, mental health, cancer, obesity, gun violence, climate change, and drug addiction, to name a few – with the same speed, resources, and urgency as we are the current COVID pandemic.
 I can!
 And I believe the new post-pandemic responsibility of any leader will be to serve as an activator, driving velocity and a sense of urgency as our pre-eminent responsibility.

-In other words, plans are great – but having the courage, wits and agility to change them on a dime is better.
+In other words, plans are great – but having the courage, wits and agility to change them on a dime is better – lessons for business leaders.